What is it?

 - Sharing a link to the report Click the ‘Profile’ menu and select ‘Share analysis report’.
 Specify an email address and press ‘Send’ button.

-Please note that Students will only be able to view similarity scores and reports on Assignment activities that were Urkund enabled at the point of creation.
-For further details on this, please see: Using Urkund within Moodle.
+Please note that Students will only be able to view similarity scores and reports on Assignment activities that were Ouriginal enabled at the point of creation.
+For further details on this, please see: Using Ouriginal within Moodle.

 For students to view similarity scores and analysis reports related to assignment submissions: